Silencing China's zombie steel mills no solution for smog

 State media has said anti-pollution measures are behind the steel mill closures in Hebei, while local government announcements also suggest it is entirely an environmental matter when they say they are determined to shut mills and other industrial facilities.

-Hebei's 250-million tonne annual production capacity was built on the back of cheap credit, soaring demand for low-quality construction materials and the willingness of growth-obsessed local officials to turn a blind eye to costly pollution controls.
+Hebei's 250-million metric ton annual production capacity was built on the back of cheap credit, soaring demand for low-quality construction materials and the willingness of growth-obsessed local officials to turn a blind eye to costly pollution controls.

-The Hebei government's immediate target is to cut steel capacity by as much as 15 million tonnes in 2014.
-Governor Zhang Qingwei vowed last month to fire any official responsible for even a tonne of extra capacity on their patch this year.
+The Hebei government's immediate target is to cut steel capacity by as much as 15 million metric tons in 2014.
+Governor Zhang Qingwei vowed last month to fire any official responsible for even a metric ton of extra capacity on their patch this year.

 "It is very good for the local government because they can avoid political trouble and meet their targets," said Xu, referring to the work already being done by market forces.